mohsr/print-adventure/README.md

 Here is a brief overview of every file in the project.

+  README.md
+    You're reading this!
+Contains information on the overall project.

+  basics.py
+    Contains definitions of basic functions used for the game.

   game.py

     Contains the definition of the Game class used to run the whole game.

+  savegame.py

+    Contains the definition of the SaveGame class, which holds each individual saved game file and all of its information.

+  runner.py

+    Runs the finished game.

   player.py